 Then came keto and I had to say goodbye to my beloved dessert.
 Until now…

 Because my favourite dessert in the whole wide world has returned and this time it is a sugar free low carb KETO Tiramisu.

 Not a substitute for Tiramisu.
 Definitely not a look-a-like.
 Absolutely not a taste-a-like.

 Before you ask, the answer is no. It’s not just something that vaguely resembles Tiramisu.
 Not some pudding with the flavours of cocoa, mascarpone and coffee.
+There are plenty of rubbish recipes for Tiramisú on the web.
 My sugar free low carb KETO Tiramisu is the real deal.
-It is made with sponge fingers, mascarpone, raw eggs, cream, coffee, cocoa, rum and icing ‘sugar’.
+Made as it should be made.
+With sponge fingers, mascarpone, raw eggs, cream, coffee, cocoa, rum and icing ‘sugar’.
 You prepare it like a normal Tiramisu.
 It has the ingredients of a normal Tiramisu.
 You layer it like a normal Tiramisu.
 Best of all, it TASTES like a normal Tiramisu.
 Actually, no. Scrap that.
 I wouldn’t want anyone to compare my creation to an inferior quality, factory packaged Tiramisu labelled as ‘classic’ or ‘traditional’ or even ‘luxury’.
 It tastes a-ma-zing and exactly like my mum’s ORIGINAL and BEST Tiramisu.

 I am so absolutely, totally, super confident about this, that I am ready to challenge Jamie Oliver to taste it and tell me if he could make a better Tiramisu than this.
 Plus of course this is a healthy version!